sdiehl/wiwinwlh/tutorial.md

 * [Stackage](https://www.stackage.org/)
 * [Stackage FAQ](https://github.com/fpco/lts-haskell#readme)

-GHCi
+GHCI
 ----

-[GHCi](https://wiki.haskell.org/GHC/GHCi) is the interactive shell for the GHC compiler.
+GHCI is the interactive shell for the GHC compiler.
 GHCi is where we will spend most of our time in every day development.

 Command      Shortcut   Action
 -----------  ---------  --------------------------